milangupta4/milangupta4.github.io/_posts/2024-12-04-b2b-saas-startup-metrics.md

 title:  "B2B SaaS Startup Metrics - decoding ARR, ACV and everything you need to know"
 date:   2024-12-04 12:31:07 +0530
 categories: product
-sub: "We use examples of top SaaS companies to simplify key metrics related to valuation, revenue, profitability and growth"
+custom_excerpt: "We use examples of top SaaS companies to simplify key metrics related to valuation, revenue, profitability and growth"
 ---

 Here we use examples from B2B SaaS companies - Atlassian, Mailchimp (Intuit), Salesforce, Hubspot, Freshworks, to demonstrate key concepts for B2B startups that are selling for enterprises & SMBs.